-This study focuses on two instrumented catchments of the Draix-Bléone CZO: the Laval and the Moulin catchments, which have drainage areas of 0.86 and 0.10 km, respectively.
+This study focuses on two instrumented catchments of the Draix-Bléone CZO: the Laval and the Moulin catchments, which have drainage areas of 0.86 and 0.10 km2, respectively.
 Elevations range from 850 to 1250 m a.s.l. for the Laval and from 850 to 925 m a.s.l. for the Moulin catchment.
-Vegetation cover is 46% in the Moulin and 32% in the Laval catchment (Carriere et

-- 120 al., 2020).
-The catchments are underlain by thick Middle-Jurassic black marl series locally known as "Terres Noires".
-Subtle changes in composition of the marls, with a limestone fraction varying according to stratigraphic level, have been observed (Brochot, 1997) but our study site is not affected by these variations.
+Vegetation cover is 46% in the Moulin and 32% in the Laval catchment (Carriere et al., 2020).
+The catchments are underlain by thick Middle Jurassic black marl series locally known as Terres Noires.
+Subtle changes in composition of the marls, with a limestone fraction varying according to stratigraphic level, are observed, but our study site is not affected by these variations.
 The dominant bedding dip is to the east in the Draix area.
-These black marls are susceptible to strong erosion and develop steep badland slopes (mean hillslope angles of 0.58 for the Laval and 0.40 for the Moulin catchment), with high drainage density and deeply incised gullies characterizing the catchment - 125 morphologies (Fig. 1C, D).
-Sediment transport occurs through gravitational processes on hillslopes, minor landslides (<1 m) and debris-flows in the upper network, and fluvial transport as bedload and suspended load in the main network.
-The Draix catchments record some of the highest observed specific sediment yields worldwide: average annual sediment yields are around 12,000 and 570 tonnes, equating to specific sediment yields of around 14,000 and 5,700 tonnes/km/y, for the Laval and

-Moulin catchments, respectively.
-This sediment budget results from 22 floods per year on average (for the Laval), ranging

-130 between 13 and 45 floods / yr and associated with very heterogeneous sediment yields from 0 up to around 6500 t/km per event (Smetanová et al., 2018).
-It has been shown that erosion is strongly focused in the unvegetated parts of these catchments; the specific sediment yield of the adjacent vegetated Brusquet catchment is two orders of magnitude smaller than that of the Laval catchment (Carrière et al., 2020).
-Considering only the unvegetated parts of the catchments as contributing to the sediment yield and the measured sediment density of 1700 kg/m, the average erosion rate is around 8 mm/yr (Mathys, 2006).
+These black marls are susceptible to strong erosion and develop steep badland slopes (mean hillslope angles of 0.58 for the Laval and 0.40 for the Moulin catchment), with high drainage density and deeply incised gullies characterizing the catchment morphologies (Fig. 1c and d).
+Sediment transport occurs through gravitational processes on hillslopes, minor landslides ($< 1 \text{ m}^3$) and debris flows in the upper network, and fluvial transport as bedload and suspended load in the main network.
+The Draix catchments record some of the highest observed specific sediment yields worldwide: average annual sediment yields are around 12000 and 570 t, equating to specific sediment yields of around 14000 and 5700 t km-2 yr-1 for the Laval and Moulin catchments, respectively.
+This sediment budget results from 22 floods per year on average (for the Laval), ranging between 13 and 45 floods per year associated with very heterogeneous sediment yields from 0 up to around 6500 t km^{-2} per event (Smetanová et al., 2018).
+It has been shown that erosion is strongly focused in the unvegetated parts of these catchments; the specific sediment yield of the adjacent vegetated Brusquet catchment is 2 orders of magnitude smaller than that of the Laval catchment (Carriere et al., 2020).
+Considering only the unvegetated parts of the catchments to be contributing to the sediment yield and the measured sediment density of 1700 kg m-3, the average erosion rate is around 8 mm yr^{-1} (Mathys, 2006).